Surgical Procedures: Surgery and Staging for Oropharyngeal Cancer

 Author: OncoLink Team

-Cancerous cells in the oropharynx is called oropharyngeal cancer.
-The oropharynx is made up of:
+When there are cancer cells in the oropharynx, it is called oropharyngeal cancer.
+Your oropharynx is made up of:

-• The soft palate (back part of the roof of the mouth).
+• Your soft palate (back part of the roof of the mouth).

-• The side and back walls of the throat.
+• The side and back walls of your throat.

-The job of the oropharynx is to safely move air from the nose and mouth to the larynx and move food from the mouth to the esophagus.
+The job of the oropharynx is to safely move air from your nose and mouth to your larynx and move food from your mouth to your esophagus.

 Staging is a way to find out how far the cancer has spread in your body.
 Your provider will have you get a few tests to figure out the stage of your cancer.
 For oropharyngeal cancer, these tests may be:

-Physical Exam: This is a general exam to look at your body and to talk about past health issues.
-A mirror may be put into your mouth and down your throat to look for changes in the oropharynx.
+Physical Exam: This is an exam to look at your body and to talk about your health history.
+A mirror may be put into your mouth and down your throat to look for changes in your oropharynx.

 Procedures: These may include:

-• Endoscopy: An endoscope, or lighted tube, is put down the throat, and the surgeon will look for any changes.
-Often, it is used to obtain tissue and/or lymph nodes for biopsy.
+• Endoscopy: An endoscope, or lighted tube, is put down your throat.
+The surgeon will look for any changes.
+Often, it is used to take out tissue and/or lymph nodes for biopsy.

-• Laryngoscopy: A thin, lighted camera or mirror is used to look at the larynx (voice box).
+• Laryngoscopy: A thin, lighted camera or mirror is used to look at your larynx (voice box).

 • Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
 A doctor called a pathologist looks at the sample in a laboratory.